Text-to-SQL Systems: Tutorial & Best Practices

 Though LLMs' capabilities constantly evolve, it's essential to know that the generated SQL for a given prompt may vary with each model iteration.
 This could cause challenges when implementing text-to-SQL systems across several versions of LLMs, as previously functional queries could show unexpected behavior.
 A continuous assessment mechanism is essential for the whole system and individual queries.
 This framework will monitor the model's performance, maintain consistency between versions, and identify any differences that occur during system updates.

 Another critical component is that LLMs are engineered to respond to every inquiry, yet not all inquiries can be addressed with SQL.
 SQL has inherent restrictions, including managing recursive queries, intricate multi-table joins, and hierarchical data structures.
 Moreover, LLMs are predominantly trained on publicly accessible SQL datasets, frequently consisting of less complex queries.
 Complex SQL concepts, including fan-trap and chasm-trap scenarios, continue challenging even the most advanced LLMs in generating accurate SQL queries.
-These pitfalls arise in database schema design and query formulation, resulting in erroneous outcomes when many join or object relationships are misconstrued.
+These pitfalls arise in database schema design and query formulation, resulting in erroneous outcomes when many join, or object relationships are misconstrued.

 For instance, a business user could query, “What are the sales in North America for Q2?”
 The semantic layer automatically maps the natural language query elements “sales,” “North America,” and “Q2” to the corresponding columns and tables in the database, thereby transforming the query into a precise SQL query.